ARM-software/CMSIS-DSP/overview/README.md

 Kernels are provided with several data types: f64, f32, f16, q31, q15, q7.

+## C++ API (DSP++)

+DSP++ makes it easier to combine existing kernels into efficient Cortex-M algorithms.
+This optional, header-only C++ API uses automatic loop fusion to avoid temporary arrays and repeated passes over data.
+It is included in the pack and has no impact on applications using only the C API.

+## Experimental autodiff extension

+Autodiff builds on DSP++ to enable on-device machine learning with a focus on fine-tuning using a subset of existing CMSIS-DSP kernels.
+It is **experimental** and not a new ML framework.

 ## CMSIS-DSP and Python

 A [Python package](https://pypi.org/project/cmsisdsp/) is available for CMSIS-DSP.
 It provides access to CMSIS-DSP functions (including fixed point) from Python with NumPy compatibility.